appsody/appsody-operator/doc/user-guide.md

 The Appsody Operator can be installed to:

-- watch its own namespace
+- watch its namespace
 - watch another namespace
 - watch multiple namespaces
 - watch all namespaces in the cluster

-Appropriate cluster roles and bindings are required to watch another namespace, watch multiple namespaces or to watch all namespaces.
+Appropriate cluster roles and bindings are required to watch another namespace, watch multiple namespaces or watch all namespaces.

 ## Overview

 The architecture of the Appsody Operator follows the basic controller pattern:  the Operator container with the controller is deployed into a Pod and listens for incoming resources with `Kind: AppsodyApplication`.
-Creating a `AppsodyApplication` custom resource (CR) triggers the Appsody Operator to create, update or delete Kubernetes resources needed by the application to run on your cluster.
+Creating an `AppsodyApplication` custom resource (CR) triggers the Appsody Operator to create, update or delete Kubernetes resources needed by the application to run on your cluster.

 Each instance of `AppsodyApplication` CR represents the application to be deployed on the cluster: